Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: The Monist (1890--1905): A Transatlantic Forum for Science, Philosophy, and Foundations

-Founded in 1890 by Paul Carus, \textit{The Monist} was published continuously by the Open Court Publishing Company until 1936, when the journal ceased appearing.
-After a twenty-six--year interruption, it resumed publication in 1962 and has appeared without interruption ever since, continuing to the present day under the auspices of the Hegeler Institute and Oxford University Press.

-The journal is often retrospectively described as a philosophical periodical devoted to metaphysics, religion, and the unity of knowledge.
-A systematic examination of its contents between 1890 and 1905, however, reveals a broader intellectual profile.
-Alongside philosophical discussions, \textit{The Monist} regularly published contributions on mathematical physics, geometry, logic, and probability theory, as well as reflections on the conceptual foundations of the exact sciences.
-In this respect, it also served as a transatlantic forum in which scientific and philosophical discussions of the foundations of knowledge could intersect.
+Founded in 1890 by Paul Carus and published by the Open Court Publishing Company, \textit{The Monist} occupied a distinctive position in the intellectual landscape of the fin de siècle.
+Although often described as a philosophical periodical, its contents between 1890 and 1905 reveal a broader profile.
+Alongside discussions of metaphysics, religion, and the unity of knowledge, the journal regularly published essays on mathematical physics, geometry, logic, probability, atomism, energetics, physical space, and the conceptual foundations of the exact sciences.
+It therefore functioned as a transatlantic forum in which philosophical reflection and scientific analysis could intersect.

-From its earliest volumes, \textit{The Monist} featured substantial contributions by leading mathematicians and physicists, alongside essays situated at the interface between scientific practice and epistemological reflection.
-Its pages document debates central to the intellectual environment of the fin de siècle: non-Euclidean geometry, axiomatics, atomism, energetics, the nature of physical space, the concept of infinity, and the relation between experiment and mathematical formalism.
+This profile is essential for understanding the significance of the English publication of Poincaré's lecture there in January 1905 \cite{PoincareT}. \textit{The Monist} was not an accidental or marginal venue for a lecture on the foundations of mathematical physics.
+It had already become a recognizable outlet for authors concerned with the structure of scientific knowledge, the status of mathematical reasoning, and the interpretation of modern physical theory.
+The publication of the Saint Louis lecture in this journal gave Poincaré's text an English-language and transatlantic form of rapid circulation.